toey89/restaurant-nodejs-next-mongodb/README.md

 ```
 It is running here => http://localhost:1337/admin

-After that you have to register for logging in to the backend and then setting the permission like this.
+After that you have to register for logging in to the backend and then setting permission like this.

 ![setpermission1](https://strapiuploadtoey.s3.us-east-1.amazonaws.com/setpermission1.jpg)